Expectancy violations theory: Course ratings

 Most American colleges and universities employ course rating surveys as a method to gauge teacher effectiveness and the degree to which students are satisfied with the pedagogy of their professors.
 Expectancy violation and violation valence play a part in course ratings because a wide range of expectancies exist for students while taking a course.
 Common expectancies for students include stimulation and interest, instructor behavior, relevance of the course, and the student's expected and actual success in the course.
 A higher education study on EVT and course ratings analyzed 228 students in seven introductory sociology classes at a university of 25,000 students.
 Since the courses were required for most students, were open to all students, used the same textbook, and met for the same length of time during the semester, expectancy violations in the classroom could be reported more accurately.
 Some factors used to report the data included instructor personality, interestingness and informativeness of textbook materials, difficulty of lectures, lecturer speaking ability, and the ability to answer questions.
 At the end of the study, the only factor that affected course ratings was relevance.
 Expectancies had virtually no effect otherwise on course evaluations.
 This reason could be attributed to the fact that students who found a course highly relevant were already interested in the subject area and were more motivated to do well.
+Additionally, professors who respond to student emails quicker than the students expect, tend to receive a better course evaluation rating than if they reply slower than expected.

 Nontraditional college students

 EVT has been used to study the experiences of non-traditional college and university students who begin an undergraduate education over the age of 25.
 The study focused on the students' expectations of their professors and how they should behave in the classroom.
-Since nontraditional students often feel that they are different from their academic peers, and since the traditional university setting focuses on the 18-23-year-old demographic, studying nontraditional student classroom experiences can help higher education institutions instruct teachers on how to behave in the classroom.
+Since nontraditional students often feel that they are different from their academic peers, and since the traditional university setting focuses on the 18–23-year-old demographic, studying nontraditional student classroom experiences can help higher education institutions instruct teachers on how to behave in the classroom.
 Traditional and non-traditional students have been shown to expect teachers to make use of examples, provide feedback, and adequately prepare them for exams.
 Both traditional and non-traditional students have been found to have their expectations for instructor clarity negatively violated.
 Surprisingly, non-traditional students differed from traditional students by responding negatively to affinity-seeking behaviors and believed that instructors should be less concerned with making class more fun and enjoyable.